CivicTechTO/civic-spark/README.md

-# civic-spark.ca
+# civic-spark

-a static site for the civic-spark.ca event
+a static site for the civic-spark event

 ## Setup